ckreisl/emca/README.md

 An example for a simple uni-directional path tracer is shown exemplary in the `pathemca.cpp` file.

 In `utils/emca.cpp` you can explorer the interface connection which servers as the server part.

+In order to allow for loading the rendered (.exr) image the filepath has to be set within the `RenderInfo` object on the server side.

 ### DataApi
 The required data for visualization primarily includes the path's vertices from its origin at the camera until its last intersection, which might be the scene's bounding sphere in case the path terminates in an environment map.
 This data is collected using the `setPathOrigin`, `setIntersectionPos` and `setIntersectionPosEnvmap` functions.